whimbree/StudiOCR/README.md

 - Input the document name
 - Click show document preview to preview the document with all images as pages on the side
 ![](https://raw.githubusercontent.com/BSpwr/StudiOCR/master/screenshots/DocumentPreview.png)
-- Hold Ctrl and scroll up/down to zoom in and out.
-Users can also pan around the image
 - Change the preset for image analysis optimization between: Custom, Screenshot, Printed Text(PDF), Written Paragraph, or Written Page
 - Underneath the Process Document button is a status bar for processing any PDFs selected into images
 - Click on the info icon to display a window explaining document options